Skip to main content

 The primary clinical practice site for Child and Adolescent Psychiatry fellows is at Riley Hospital for Children; however, residents also spend time at Eskenazi Health Midtown Community Mental Health in various locations across Indianapolis.
 Several opportunities are available to residents for elective rotations based on individual interests.

-Riley Hospital for Children at IU Health is one of the nation's leading children's hospitals, consistently receiving national rankings for the quality of care.
+Riley Hospital for Children is one of the nation's leading children's hospitals, consistently receiving national rankings for the quality of care.

 Eskenazi Hospital and surrounding campus